When a marriage comes to an end, everything changes.

 Collaboration offers families a modern method of separating.
 Couples improve their communication during the process leading to better resolutions.
 Instead of win-lose outcomes that ligated divorce creates, collaboration focuses on everyone’s interests and delivers win-win solutions.
 Couples in the collaborative process can set their own timetable.
 Cases can be completed within months instead of years like litigated divorce.

 Collaborative is also concerned about what happens after the divorce.
 During litigated divorce there is endless professional support, but it all comes to an end when the papers are finalized.
 The collaborative method is designed to prepare clients for the future.
-The divorce coach helps clients develop the self-reliant skills they need to be successful.
+The Divorce Consultant helps clients develop the self-reliant skills they need to be successful.
 The financial neutral works with the couple to ease the monetary transition and answers big financial questions like what to do with the marital home.

 Because collaborative takes a holistic problem-solving approach, clients report higher levels of satisfaction with their divorce experience compared to litigation.